bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `LOCAL_DISK`

+Local, on-disk storage

-Local, on-disk storageThis option is for debugging purposes and should only be used by clusters that share the same filesystem.
+This option is for debugging purposes and should only be used by clusters that share the same filesystem.

 #### `INLINE`

-Use metadata storage (e.g., in_memory or etcd).This option should only be used for testing purposes.
+Use metadata storage (e.g., in_memory or etcd).

+This option should only be used for testing purposes.

 #### `AZURE`